 That's because there's a lot of confusion out there as to what it really means when something is organic versus natural.
 In certain situations, synthetic doesn't necessarily mean bad, while organic doesn't always mean better.
 So buckle up — we're going to demystify it all!

 Main Takeaways: Organic skincare products have their benefits, but you could be missing out on good-for-you ingredients that can't be certified for various reasons.
 A little know-how in this area can go a long way in deciding what's best for you.

 Good to Know: Some superstar skincare ingredients have natural origins but are now created in a lab for cosmetic use — like CoQ10 and vitamin C. Since they're not grown, they can't be considered organic.

 Recommended Products: So Clean!
-Cleanser.
+Facial Cleanser.
 This soothing face wash is packed with organic and natural ingredients.